 Designing for international UX can earn new, global audience for your business.
 Use these tips to start a conversation with UX designers to identify users’ needs in every country you target.

 Start by localizing content to build rapport with audiences in a specific country or region.
 Then, build design around that content, accounting for translations and usability standards set by popular websites.
 Finally, avoid costly user experience mistakes by optimizing your revamped website for the mobile web.
-Start by collaborating with the right user experience firm and use these tips to set a course for your new, global website.
+Start by collaborating with the right user experience firm, then identify a language service company to partner with, and use these tips to set a course for your new, global website.